lestrrat/kubesh/README.md

 `stern`: stern supports switching contexts, and we provide support for it.

+`kubefed`: --host-cluster-context is populated with the value you passed to --context.

 # Cavetas

 As of this writing, it only works for zsh.
 Because we spawn a new shell,